ontio/documentation/walletDevDocs/ontology_wallet_dev_android_en.md

 #### Query Unbound ong

-There is one useful api from our explorer that can be used to query all the balance of an address.It includes
+There is one useful api from our explorer that can be used to query all the balance of an address.
+It includes

 ONT, ONG, claimable ONG and unbound ONG.

-For testnet, api host is  https://polarisexplorer.ont.io
+For testnet, address of the api host is  https://polarisexplorer.ont.io

-For mainnet, dapi host is https://explorer.ont.io
+For mainnet, address of the dapi host is https://explorer.ont.io

 ````
 /api/v1/explorer/address/balance/{address}